piyush-karande/Udacity-PathPlanning/WRITEUP.md

   // Start planning for lane change if speed below 45mph if (ref_vel < 45) { check_lanes = true; }
 } else if (ref_vel < 49.50) {
-ref_vel += 0.224; // If no car is too close maintain speed right below 50mph
-} else if (ref_vel > 49.0) { check_lanes = false; } // Dont check lanes if velocity is > 49mph
+  ref_vel += acc; // If no car is too close maintain speed right below 50mph } else if (ref_vel > 49.0) { check_lanes = false; } // Dont check lanes if velocity is > 49mph

 ```